 Alerts are an email alert feature available through Online Banking.
 Sign up to receive alerts when you have a low balance, an overdrawn account, and more.
 This is a great tool to monitor the activity in your Online Banking accounts and avoid any unauthorized transactions.

-Card Fraud Text Alerts are a great tool to monitor the activity on plastic cards and avoid any unauthorized transactions.
+Card Fraud Text Alerts is a great tool to monitor the activity on plastic cards and avoid any unauthorized transactions.
 Contact us at 410-272-4000 or toll-free at 800-225-2555 to enroll.

 We will scan your Photo ID and attach it to your account in our computer, so when you come in to do your transactions, you won’t need to show your ID card or a driver’s license.
 The teller will simply pull up your photo and ask you to smile!
 Attaching your photo ID makes fraudulent access to your APGFCU accounts practically impossible.
 Someone may find your card in a parking lot or steal your wallet, but they can’t steal your smile.
 Stop in today and take this easy step to protect your identity.